 Put simply, net zero refers to the balance between the amount of greenhouse gas (GHG) that's produced and the amount that's removed from the atmosphere.
 It can be achieved through a combination of emission reduction and emission removal.

 Think about it like a bath – turn on the taps and you add more water, pull out the plug and water flows out.
 The amount of water in the bath depends on both the input from the taps and the output via the plughole.
 To keep the amount of water in the bath at the same level, you need to make sure that the input and output are balanced.

-Reaching net zero applies the same principal, requiring us to balance the amount of greenhouse gases we emit with the amount we remove.
-When what we add is no more than what we take away we reach net zero.
-This state is also referred to as carbon neutral; although zero emissions and zero carbon are slightly different, as they usually mean that no emissions were produced in the first place.
+Reaching net zero applies the same principle, requiring us to balance the amount of greenhouse gases we emit with the amount we remove.
+When what we add is no more than what we take away, we reach net zero.